awsdocs/iam-user-guide/doc_source/access_controlling.md

 You can create policies that limit the use of these API operations to affect only the managed policies that you specify\.
 For example, you might want to allow a user to set the default version and delete policy versions, but only for specific customer managed policies\.
 You do this by specifying the policy ARN in the `Resource` element of the policy that grants these permissions\.

 The following example shows a policy that allows a user to delete policy versions and set the default version\.
 But these actions are only allowed for the customer managed policies that include the path /TEAM\-A/\.
 The customer managed policy ARN is specified in the `Resource` element of the policy\. \(In this example the ARN includes a path and a wildcard and thus matches all customer managed policies that include the path /TEAM\-A/\)\.
-To learn how to create a policy using this example JSON policy document, see [Creating Policies on the JSON Tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.

-For more information about using paths in the names of customer managed policies, see [Friendly Names and Paths](reference_identifiers.md#identifiers-friendly-names)\.
+For more information about using paths in the names of customer managed policies, see [Friendly names and paths](reference_identifiers.md#identifiers-friendly-names)\.

 **Example policy that allows deleting policy versions and setting the default version for only specific policies**